wallarm/product-documentation/docs/latest/api-sessions.md

 Currently API Sessions have some limitations.
 In the **API Sessions** section:

+* Only sessions for the last 7 days are stored and displayed.
+Older sessions are automatically deleted.
 * The [credential stuffing](about-wallarm/credential-stuffing.md), [brute force](admin-en/configuration-guides/protecting-against-bruteforce.md), [forced browsing](admin-en/configuration-guides/protecting-against-forcedbrowsing.md), and [BOLA](admin-en/configuration-guides/protecting-against-bola-trigger.md) attack types are not marked.
 * The [denylisted](user-guides/ip-lists/overview.md) events are not presented.